surajyadav91/local-macos-superwhisper/README.md

 A local macOS speech-to-text application that uses NVIDIA's Parakeet model to transcribe audio and automatically paste the text wherever your cursor is located.

 > **Note**: This was developed quickly using LLMs and AI-assisted coding.
 There may be bugs or areas for improvement.
-Feel free to contribute or report issues!

 ## Features